From telomeres to TECOS, causes for celebration and despair

 - Kastelein JJ, Ginsberg HN, Langslet G, et al. Eur Heart J. 2015 Sep 1.
 [Epub ahead of print]

-Keywords: Aging, Cardiovascular Diseases, Cardiovascular System, Cognition, Confidence Intervals, Coronary Stenosis, DNA, Leukocytes, Mild Cognitive Impairment, Motor Activity, Oxidative Stress, Real-Time Polymerase Chain Reaction, Risk, Risk Factors, Telomere, CardioSource WorldNews
+Keywords: Aging, Cardiovascular Diseases, Cardiovascular System, Cognition, Confidence Intervals, Coronary Stenosis, DNA, Leukocytes, Cognitive Dysfunction, Motor Activity, Oxidative Stress, Real-Time Polymerase Chain Reaction, Risk, Risk Factors, Telomere, CardioSource WorldNews

 < Back to Listings